-Of course, no RV road trip is complete for us without visiting some National Park Service locations.
-Fortunately, there are two NPS service sites easily accessed in the French Quarter
+Of course, New Orleans RV camping was not complete for us without visiting some National Park Service locations.
+Fortunately, two NPS service sites are easily accessed in the French Quarter.

 Our first stop was the New Orleans Jazz National Historical Park.
-This is a small site that documents the history of Jazz, and its roots in New Orleans.
+This small site documents the history of Jazz and its roots in New Orleans.
 They have live performances throughout the day and offer free jazz history walking tours.
-The New Orleans Jazz National Historical Park is dedicated to preserving the most widely recognized indigenous music art form in America.
+The New Orleans Jazz National Historical Park is dedicated to preserving America’s most widely recognized indigenous music art form.

-Also in the French Quarter, you will find a visitor center for the Jean Lafitte National Historical Park and Preserve.
-This park and preserve are spread out amongst six different sites throughout southern Louisiana.
+Also, you will find a visitor center for the Jean Lafitte National Historical Park and Preserve in the French Quarter.
+This park and preserve are spread out amongst six sites throughout southern Louisiana.
 The purpose of this preserve is to teach the history of the diverse Mississippi River delta region.

 In addition, both of these locations offer the Junior Ranger program.
-This is a free, and awesome way, to learn all about the history of Louisiana, and it influences on music.
+This is a free and excellent way to learn about Louisiana’s history and its influences on music.

 A Unique Tour of the French Quarter & A Stranger We Will Never Forget

-Therefore, I had asked someone I met on the sidewalk where we should go.
-Immediately this stranger told us to head to Frenchman St.
+Therefore, I asked someone I met on the sidewalk where we should go.
+Immediately, this stranger told us to head to Frenchman St.

-A short time later is when we met our tour guide for the evening, Michael.
+A short time later, we met our tour guide for the evening, Michael.

-At one point we wandered through an intersection when we were suddenly stopped by an upset group of people.
+At one point, we wandered through an intersection when an upset group of people suddenly stopped us.
 We had unknowingly wandered into the middle of a scene of NCIS New Orleans being shot.